Euro Specifications of Diesel Fuel

 - Operating conditions can improve Cetane number due to high saturation of PNA (Parrafins, Naphthenes, Aromatics) high hydrogen partial pressure, high system pressure, and low LHSV.

-- Catalyst selection as NiMo show higher rates of PNA saturation at reaction conditions as compare to CoMo
+- Catalyst selection as NiMo show higher rates of PNA saturation at reaction conditions as compared to CoMo

 - Use of additives to improve the Cetane number.

-- Lubricity additive has to inject in diesel to control the lubricity.
+- A lubricity additive has to inject into diesel to control the lubricity.

 - In addition, controlling the sulfur content at the maximum limit will also reduce the chemical requirement because of natural lubricating agents.

-3. Flash Point is the lowest temperature at which diesel produces sufficient vapors that result in the inflammable mixture in air and ignites when the ignition source is provided.
+It is the lowest temperature at which diesel produces sufficient vapors that result in the inflammable mixture in the air and ignites when the ignition source is provided.
 It is an important property from a storage and handling point of view.
 A lower flash point means it will ignite at a lower temperature.
 High flash point diesel is safe to handle.

 - It is improved by increasing striping steam in strippers or reboilers at crude distillation and hydrotreating units.